Evening Lectures

 March 28, 2019: “The Gamble: The Washington Potato Story” documentary showing (click for YouTube video)

-April 25, 2019: Kelsey Doncaster, “Apple A Day: A History of Apple Box Labels” (recorded; click to visit our Facebook page for video)
+April 25, 2019: Kelsey Doncaster, “Apple A Day: A History of Apple Box Labels” (click for YouTube video)

 May 9, 2019: Trillium-239, “Music with a Message: Songs of Social Change”